 Mariah B – Creative DirectorThrough game history, there have been so many great villains.
 Villain’s that the absolute evils or ones you struggle to end.
 My favorite villain yet hero, in the end, is The Boss from Metal Gear Solid: 3.
 To keep is spoiler-free although it is a game that came out in 2004 she was someone we trusted who ended up betraying us.
 But not really.
 It isn’t until her last breaths that we find out the truth and how our hate was misplaced.
 The Boss, Mother, or Mercury Lady whatever you wish to call her is a character that leaves you feeling raw after the encounters.
 Her legacy lives on to this day

 Kevin N – Financial OfficerBest video game villain all time has to be Bowser for one simple reason; pure persistence.
 As Mario, you defeat him so many times, and yet he keeps on coming back for more.
 Not to mention the fact that he somehow still manages to kidnap Peach each and every time.
 You would think they would have her under Secret Service levels of surveillance by now, but somehow Bowser still manages to successfully kidnap her.
 The fact Bowser has never given up despite failing every time makes him the greatest video game villain.

+Johniston D – Content DirectorWhile not exactly the antagonist of the game, Sylens in Horizon: Zero Dawn consistently acts in ways that are detrimental to the health of our protagonist, Aloy.
+A character I, at first, considered chaotic neutral at worst, I can’t ignore how his greed for knowledge endangered us as the main character, and the world.
+His coming clean to Aloy about his involvement with HADES doesn’t change this.
+Everything he says and does is a means to an end.
 Think about it.
 If the world ends, so does the flow of information he loves so much.
 He hid none of his intentions.
 What we saw as honesty should have been a warning.
 The fact that his single-minded thirst for knowledge almost ended the world again and this would do nothing to change his behavior is argument enough.
 I guarantee he didn’t capture HADES for safekeeping.
 Helping stop a second apocalypse wasn’t an altruistic action.
 He said it himself.
 “To be clear, Aloy, I’d do it all again.
 A few more safeguards, perhaps – but basically the same”

 Billy A – WriterOne of my personal favorite video game villains of all time has to be Vaas Montenegro from Far Cry 3.
 That dude oozed crazy and was an absolutely perfect fit for the franchise and theme of the game.
 I feel like Vaas was a lot more complex than he seemed on the front.
 At first, he came across as a typical bad guy, he captures the good dudes, makes their life really hard.
 The more I played Far Cry 3 and dove deeper into the story, the more I realized he is quite conflicted.
 On one hand, he is a genuine sociopath with no regard for human life.
 On the other hand, he’s a complete psychopath who gets some kind of joy out of his heinous acts, making it all the more satisfying to bring him down.
 But thirdly, he’s also a brother to Citra, the leader of the group you’re fighting for during the game, which adds a family angle that provides far more depth to his character.
 I feel like Vaas is a window into the insanity that we would all likely fall victim to in those extraordinary narrative circumstances.
 Michael Mando did a heck of a job bringing him to life, and he remains one of the most memorable video game antagonists for me.